 Hyperglycemia induces oxidative stress, leading to an increase in the amount of ROS in cells due to the diversion of alternative glucose pathways and its metabolites, such as fructose-1,6-bisphosphate and glyceraldehyde-3-phosphate.
 For example, increased sorbitol levels induce cell damage and reduces the antioxidant glutathione.
 Meanwhile, increased AGEs modify lipids, proteins, and nucleic acids.
-In addition, AGEs trigger the formation of intracellular free radicals and activate proinflammatory factors such as interleukin (IL)-1 and TGF- $\beta$ .
-Furthermore, increased protein kinase C and angiotensin II exacerbate conditions caused by hyperglycemia.
+In addition, AGEs trigger the formation of intracellular free radicals and activate proinflammatory factors such as interleukin (IL)-1 and TGF- β .
+Furthermore, increased protein kinase C and angiotensin II exacerbate conditions caused by hyperglycemia.27 oxidative stress in cells.

-The continuous increase in ROS in cells creates an imbalance between ROS and endogenous antioxidants.
-As a result, numerous studies have investigated the potential of external antioxidants to reduce ROS and oxidative stress in cells.
 Antioxidants derived from medicinal plants are promising candidates for reducing ROS activity in hyperglycemia.
 Several studies reviewed in this study used various groups of antioxidant compounds, including flavonoids, polyphenols, vitamins, antioxidant minerals, and fatty acids.
 These compounds are known to reduce free radicals (ROS).
 In addition, the studies examine MDA and AGEs as markers of oxidative stress.
-MDA is a product of lipid peroxidation that indicates the interaction between oxygen molecules and polyunsaturated fatty acids.
-Polyunsaturated fatty acids are present in cell membranes, making them highly susceptible to peroxidation caused by ROS.
-Previous studies have shown that patients with diabetes mellitus have increased MDA levels.
-Silymarin, curcumin, vitamin E, tocotrienol-rich vitamin E, selenium, and a combination of alpha-lipoic acid (ALA) with vitamin B have been found to significantly reduce serum MDA levels.
-Curcumin works by inhibiting MDA production through the sirtuin 1, 2, and 3 pathways.
+MDA is a product of lipid peroxidation that indicates the interaction between oxygen molecules and polyunsaturated fatty acids.28 Polyunsaturated fatty acids are present in cell membranes, making them highly susceptible to peroxidation caused by ROS.
+Previous studies have shown that patients with diabetes mellitus have increased MDA levels.^{29,30} Silymarin, curcumin, vitamin E, tocotrienol-rich vitamin E, selenium, and a combination of alpha-lipoic acid (ALA) with vitamin B have been found to significantly reduce serum MDA levels.
+Curcumin works by inhibiting MDA production through the sirtuin 1, 2, and 3 pathways.31